max-mackie/users-app/README.md

 # LineUp - User Directory Web App

-LineUp is a web application designed to showcase a directory of users, leveraging modern web technologies for a smooth, interactive experience.
+This is a web application designed to showcase a directory of users, leveraging modern web technologies for a smooth, interactive experience.
 Built with React, Redux, and styled with TailwindCSS, this app provides a seamless way to view and manage user information.
 Below, you'll find detailed instructions on setting up the project, running the app locally, and suggestions for future enhancements.

 ![screenshot](image.png)